Skip to main content

 <script>

-// to your server when creating the PaymentIntent
+// Pass md to your server and set it as PaymentIntent metadata

 </script>